Richard Cramb: Provincial career

-He played for Anglo-Scots District in the Scottish Inter-District Championship.
+Cramb played for Anglo-Scots District in the Scottish Inter-District Championship.

 International career

-He played for Scotland 'B' twice; in 1985–1986, against Italy 'B' and France 'B'.
+Cramb played for Scotland 'B' twice; in 1985–1986, against Italy 'B' and France 'B'.

 He made his full senior international debut in the group stages of the 1987 Rugby World Cup against Romania.
 He made four appearances in total for the Scotland.

-He went on the 1988 Scotland rugby union tour of Zimbabwe, although full caps were not awarded.
-His last appearance against Australia at Murrayfield in 1988.
+Cramb went on the 1988 Scotland rugby union tour of Zimbabwe, although full caps were not awarded.
+His last appearance was against Australia at Murrayfield in 1988.

+Death

+Cramb died from cancer on 22 December 2025 at the age of 62.